magepages/mpdocs/docs/banner-slider-m2/index.md

 ![banner slider 8](https://i.imgur.com/CmTUjcy.png)

-- `Lazy load images`: Set "Yes" so that Lazy load is displayed when loading images.
+- `Lazy Load Images`: Set "Yes" so that Lazy load is displayed when loading images.
 - `Autoplay`: Select "Yes" so that the products on the slider will automatically move to the left for a certain time when installed in the `Autoplay TimeOut`.
 The `Autoplay TimeOut` field will be displayed.

 ![banner slider 9](https://i.imgur.com/6oTt7LR.gif)